AnalogJ/thesparktree-blog/_posts/2018-12-09-customize-coreos-kernel-part-1.md

 In Part 2 of this series I'll walk though the steps as I attempt to build a full custom CoreOS kernel.

+# Special Thanks

+I'd like to give a special thanks to the following people:

+- Abylay Ospan
+- David Michael
+- Ayan Halder
+- Mathieu Levallois

 # References
 - https://wiki.gentoo.org/wiki/Intel#Feature_support - Kernel options required for enabling Intel i915 driver
 - https://coreos.com/os/docs/latest/kernel-modules.html - Initial instructions for building a Kernel module